About Us

 Alexa is a senior double-majoring in Criminology and Psychology and minoring in Gender and Sexuality Studies.
 She's mostly interested in research in both social psychology and clinical psychology, and hopes to enter a Ph.D. program in one of these fields after she graduates.
 Outside the lab, you can find Alexa skiing, reading, hanging out with friends, or snuggling up with her two cats.

-Summer 2024 Research Assistants:
+Fall 2024 Research Assistants:

-Audrey Liam
+Danika Liam

 Liam O'Shields

-McKenna Edel
+McKenna Autumn

 McKenna Ford

-Danika Giselle
+Luke Giselle

 Giselle Maez